AgileQiqi/Sentiment-analysis-for-drug-review/README.md

 # DAMI-II-Project
-This is the project to implement sentiment analysis of drug review which came from UCI repository.
+This is the project to implement sentiment analysis of drug review, datasets came from UCI repository.
+The project was implemented with Python and used Juypter as the developing tool.